-Committed - includes fund balance amounts that are constrained for specific purposes that are internally imposed by the government through formal action of the highest level of decision-making authority and does not lapse at year-end.
+Committed - includes fund balance amounts that are constrained for specific purposes that are internally imposed by the government through a board motion of the highest level of decision-making authority and does not lapse at year-end.
+A board motion may also modify or rescind the commitment.